-Displays distances and angles at the mouse pointing position when drawing and editing objects.
-Click Follow button at the bottom of the command line to turn the follow function on/off.
-The angle displayed is the angle with the positive half-axis of the X-axis.
+Use this function to display distances and angles at the mouse pointing position when drawing and editing objects.
+Click Follow axis of the X-axis.

+Select all Confirm Cancel button at the bottom of the command line to turn the follow function on/off.
+The angle displayed is the angle with the positive half-